raymondtruong/ubook/deliverables/iteration-01.plan.md

 As a Team Member I want to know the different classes we will implement, their responsibilities and how they collaborate together so that I can avoid getting into details which will be counterproductive and focus on the essentials of the classes.
 In order to do this we will complete CRC diagrams.

+As a Team Member I want to have a general idea of what our basic views will look like.
+This will help our front end developers have a general idea of what to aim towards when constructing views.

 #### Artifacts